-Too many couples move in too soon because they feel it’s the “right” thing to do based on where they are in their relationship.
-While there can be a lot of pressure to move quickly, you need to make sure both you and your significant other are on the same page before you start packing your bags.
+Too many couples move in too soon because they feel it's the "right" thing to do based on where they are in their relationship.
+While there can be a lot of pressure to move quickly, you need to make sure you and your significant other are on the same page before packing your bags.
 Here are some questions to ask before you move in with your partner.

 Image via Unsplash